 - Learn by doing: You learn a lot about real estate investing and management by “getting your hands dirty” in the management process.
 This can help you better evaluate property managers later if you hire them.
 It can also help you become a property manager if that’s your career goal.

-- Closer tenant relationships: Cultivating strong tenant relationships can be fulfilling in its own right.
-From a business perspective, getting to know your tenants helps keep them around longer since they’ll have a positive view of you, their landlord.
+- Closer resident relationships: Cultivating strong resident relationships can be fulfilling in its own right.
+From a business perspective, getting to know your residents helps keep them around longer since they’ll have a positive view of you, their landlord.

 - Cost savings: Self-managing removes the need to pay a property manager from the equation.
 This can be helpful at first, but as you’ll see, the money you save self-managing will soon be eclipsed by other factors.

 - Time: Handling several properties on your own is possible if you’re diligent about the properties you pick and the processes you create.
 However, you’re only one person.
 There’s a limit to how many properties you can handle, even if you’re the greatest self-manager in the world.

 - Stress and inconvenience: There are ways to reduce the impact your property management has on your personal life.
 But there is always the chance your resident has a pipe burst at 2 am, meaning you have to climb out of bed and handle it.

 - Knowledge base: Yes, you learn on the job.
 But you still have to learn those hard lessons.
 Some of these can take a long time to master.
 As a result, you may not get the greatest potential returns out of your properties through self-management for a while.

 - Legal compliance: There are tons of laws and rules to follow, from the Federal Housing Act to Tenant Rights to state and local laws.
 Breaking these can open you up to costly lawsuits and reputational damage.